nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 2. Download the latest [CS2103T-W10-1][GreenMileageEfforts].jar from [here](https://github.com/AY2021S2-CS2103T-W10-1/tp/releases).
 3. Copy the file to the folder you want to use as the [home folder](#6-glossary) for your **GreenMileageEfforts**.
 4. Double click the file to start the application.
 5. Type the command in the command box and press the Enter key to execute it.
-Some examples of commands you could try are:
+Some examples of commands you can try are:
    * `list`: Lists all [passengers](#6-glossary) currently stored in the GME system.
    * `pool n/Doctor Iver p/92385810 d/MONDAY t/0930 c/1 c/2 c/3`: adds the employees shown at indexes 1, 2, and 3 as passengers to a new [pool](#6-glossary) with Doctor Iver as the driver.
    * `listPool`: Lists all [pools](#6-glossary) currently stored in the GME system.